marklc44/100days/project-tracker/README.md

+#Simple Project Tracker 0.2.1

+Added new project form inside modal.
+It doesn't do anything yet, but I have a good understanding of how to create a modal without Bootstrap.
+I've also moved the project to a MAMP server so the ajax call works in Chrome.

+As the code grows, I can see how modular development can be very handy for organizing the parts.
+I haven't guite grokked Backbone yet, but I'll give a go toward splitting up and organizing the js, html and css in the next iteration.

+Down the line:
+Create an asset pipeline or use an AMD asset pipeline.
+Use SASS and Backbone to speed and organize coding.

+10 days down 90 to go.

 #Simple Project Tracker 0.2

 Added function that fills in the remaining days from the last completed project to 100 days.
 Also added a divider every 28 days to separate each month.